Narrow Upper Jaw

 This treatment does not provide expansion of the upper jawbone.
 The dentist treats narrowness by correcting the slopes of the upper teeth.
 Dentists apply dental expansion mainly in cases of sightly narrow upper jaws.
 With this method, milder conditions in adult patients where the upper jawbone cannot be expanded are treated.

-If Narrow Upper Jaw is Left Untreated
+If a Narrow Upper Jaw is Left Untreated

 The child may have hearing problems, as the deep palate, which occurs as a result of prolonged pacifier use or thumb-sucking habits, can block the Eustachian tube.
 The inability to breathe through the nose causes the jawbone structure to deteriorate, and the deterioration of the jawbone structure causes the inability to breathe.
 All these are factors that constantly interact negatively with each other.